brandanquinn/Practice-Scheduling-App/README.md

 To run the app, all you need to do is:
 * migrate to folder
-* run 'yarn' in the console to install packages
+* run 'npm install' or 'yarn' in the console to install packages
 * run 'node app.js'

 Next - Currently the code opens and parses the availability-test.csv file.